0xC0DEBA5E/weather-app/README.md

 - Exercise-01 document: [Presentation.pdf](https://github.com/0xC0DEBA5E/weather-app/tree/master/doc/exercise-01/Presentation.pdf)
 - Exercise-02 document: [Exercise-02.md](https://github.com/0xC0DEBA5E/weather-app/tree/master/doc/exercise-02/Exercise-02.md)
 - Exercice-03: Is part of the project -> To view it, run the app and click on "Future Karlsruhe" at the bottom of the app.
+- Exercice-04: Is part of the project -> To view it, run the app and click on "Future Karlsruhe II" at the bottom of the app.
+- Exercice-05: Is part of the project -> To view it, run the app and click on "Future Karlsruhe III" at the bottom of the app.
+- Exercice-06: Is part of the project -> To view it, run the app and click on "Future Karlsruhe IV" at the bottom of the app.